Lymphatic Massage

 Anyone wishing to relax and detox

-Why should you get a Warm Bamboo Massage?
+Why should you get a Lymphatic Drainage Massage?

 – Alleviate stress and aid relaxation

-– Ease muscle tension and stiffness and reduce muscle spasm
+– Ease fluid retention, and stiffness and reduce muscle damage

 – Aid deeper and easier breathing